Ever notice how software sometimes seems to make everything move just a little faster?

 It’s easy to see why integrations are so powerful.
 They let computers automatically manage repetitive tasks quickly and accurately.

-In turn, this gives human beings have more time to do what people do best —be creative, thoughtful, strategic, and passionate about the (not so automated) things that help our educational communities thrive!
+In turn, this gives human beings more time to do what people do best—be creative, thoughtful, strategic, and passionate about the (not so automated) things that help our educational communities thrive!

 A brief plug: CourseStorm can integrate with many kinds of software including PatronManager, Ellucian Banner®, WordPress, and Zapier partners.
 Our API is also available to connect your CourseStorm to whatever software you need by using a custom integration.
 If you need more information, don’t hesitate to contact us!